guardian/nest-secrets/README.md

     pineapple_prod_db_url=http://..
     pineapple_prod_db_password=secret-password

-Note, '/' and '.' are converted to '\_' for the environment variable names.
+Note, '/' and '.' are converted to '\_' for the environment variable names, and the leading '/' is removed.

 If using with Docker, the recommendation is to use this with the [env-file](https://docs.docker.com/compose/env-file/) option, something like: